Shapiro, Arato & Isserles LLP

 Professional Activities, Publications and Honors

-- Named as one of The Best Lawyers in America in the specialty of Appellate Law (2010-2012 editions)
+- Recognized as one of The Best Lawyers in America in the specialty of Appellate Law

 - Listed in Guide to the World's Leading White Collar Crime Lawyers and Guide to the World's Leading Women in Business Law